gryphon/turbo_editable/README.md

 Currently editable supports only one namespace and one inheritance levels.

+## Custom editable field and form element

+You can pass `custom` as `mode` parameter in editor and it will render view without any controls.
+Include edit button by yourself like this:

+    = editable @country, :airports, mode: "custom" do ...
+      = link_to "Edit", [:edit, @country, editable: "airports", mode: "custom"], data: {"turbo-frame": editable_frame_id(@country, "airports")}

+In the editable form view, you can use full-size save and cancel buttons from this helper:

+      = custom_editable_buttons

 ## Testing edit views

 If you want to show all editable fields in your edit form, add ```editable=true``` get param to your visit request.